Published By Janet Gershen-Siegel at March 5th, 2018

 So keep in mind that this means not just state licenses, but possibly also city licenses.

-Visit the IRS web site and obtain an EIN for the small business.
-They’re free of charge.
+Visit the IRS web site and get a free EIN for the small business.
 Pick a business entity such as corporation, LLC, etc.

 A business can begin as a sole proprietor.
-But they will probably want to switch to a form of corporation.
+But they should switch to a form of corporation.

-This is in order to decrease risk.
+This is to decrease risk.
 And it will optimize tax benefits.